chiseldevs/bis/src/csf/tw1/lecture.md

    https://intranet.wiut.uz/UserModuleMaterials/SingleModuleView?moduleId=559
    In case of problems let’s communicate over the Telegram https://t.me/joinchat/BroIMhiOgEWVP8kZQagYZA

 # Agenda

 1. Module overview
-    * Team and Assessment
+   - Team and Assessment
-    * Learning outcomes
+   - Learning outcomes
-    * Roadmap for the semester
+   - Roadmap for the semester
 2. History of the computers
 3. Brief history of computing software

+# Module Overview